andrewbolster/andrewbolster.github.io/_posts/2014-05-13-so-what-is-it-you-do-again.md

 Interesting sidenote; original matlab (not written by me) implementation was 8 seconds for each single execution stand alone.
 This however is calculated (for an 8 hour mission) around about 350,000 times for one simulation run, so after massaging with python and a few other tools, managed to bring down the single execution time to around half a second, which along with some memoisation techniques and other magicks leaves a total execution time of around 5-8 minutes.

-Still, since we're dealing with normally distributed effects, we need a statistical sample.... meaning that my simulation runs currently take arount 19 hours depending on what range of variables are under test at the time.
+Still, since we're dealing with normally distributed effects, we need a statistical sample.... meaning that my simulation runs currently take around 19 hours depending on what range of variables are under test at the time.
 They end up making pretty graphs like this.

 ![UUVDriftAnalysis](/img/uuvdriftanalysis.png)